joey-qytyku/vgb-project/docs/JQ-RISC.md

 R6 | Zero
 R7 | Scratch

+The flags are internal.
+It has a carry and zero.

 ## Instruction Encoding

 Instructions have predictable encoding and fields are in the same location.
 Each instruction is 16-bit.
 There are less than 32.